niraj-jogi12/truelayor-challenge/README.md

 This shell script invokes Java code which loads data into Postgres Database in table moviesdetails and connection.cfg is configuration to connect to postgres database.

-a) moviesmetadata table which has movie metadata and their budget to revenue ratio.
+a) moviesmetadata table holds movie metadata and their budget to revenue ratio.
-b) moviesratings table which has movie id and their ratings.
+b) moviesratings table holds has movie id and their ratings.
-c) movieslist table which has movie name and wikipage url.
+c) movieslist table holds movie name and wikipage url.

 We can query the data externally also with the help of postgres sql added in run.sh.